DONMARCORS/ServicioSocial/README.md

 ## xtekct file
 The file may be modified for compatibility purposes.
-The original projections are 180, but in reality it is 181.
+The original projections are 180.
-Measurements need to be rescaled in the file